DDDtools/AdvancedScale/README.md

 ## ◆ `Installation`

+> 1. Add Advanced Scale to your library on Fab
-> 1. Install the plugin in your project
+> 2. Install it through the Epic Games Launcher
-> 2. Enable Advanced Scale in the Plugins list
+> 3. Enable Advanced Scale in Edit → Plugins and restart the editor
 >
 > <p align="center">
 >   <img src="Images/Install.png">